Eye HealthLifestyle Topics

 A baseline eye exam is recommended at age 40, when the signs of disease and change in vision may start to occur.

-An ophthalmic history exhibit created by the Foundation of the American Academy of Ophthalmology's Museum of Vision is featured on the Museum's website throughout the month of November in recognition of Veterans Day.
+An ophthalmic history exhibit created by the Foundation of the American Academy of Ophthalmology's Museum of Vision is featured on the Museum's website throughout the month of November in recognition of veterans on Veterans Day.
 The online exhibit, titled "Eyes of War," explores the sacrifices and contributions of ophthalmologists as well as ophthalmic innovations made during World War II.
 Originally created in honor of the 60th Anniversary of VE day, the online version of the exhibit includes ophthalmology's responses to World War II, wartime discoveries and the stories of ophthalmologist soldiers, freedom fighters and prisoners whose lives were changed forever by the experience of war.

 Ophthalmologists played a pivotal role in the war both on and off the battle field.
 Many of the discoveries and innovations that occurred during World War II changed the face of medicine in wartime and beyond.
 It is estimated that nearly 3 percent of all of the war's battle casualties suffered eye injuries, and 15,000 soldiers were blinded.
 During battles, it took an average of 36-48 hours for an injured soldier to be seen by an ophthalmologist.
 This led to having ophthalmologists on the front lines and in forward hospitals, and to the improvement of support services to evacuate soldiers faster and get them appropriate eye care to save their vision.